asharanjith/LeaderBoard/README.md

 6. Run the webpack server using this command:
 ```
    npm run build
+7. To view the project, run the following command

+   npm start
 ```
   not sure how to use npm?
 Read [this](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).